inmyth/practice/ORACLE_JAVA8.md

     System.out.format("%02d", a);
     // 808
 ```
+- _ and $ are legal identifiers
+- high cohesion means a class is focused which is good

 ## Data Types
 - `_` can be used in literal numbers with exceptions: the beginning or end, next to decimal point, before l, d, or f
-- floating point doesn't throw ArithmeticException when divided by zero, it only results in NaN
+- floating point doesn't throw ArithmeticException when divided by zero, it only results in infinity
 - `Double.isNan(double)` or `Double.isNan()` on the value
 - Integer `new Integer(string or int)`
 - Integer Integer.`decode(string)` (can accept hex)